Type of Schedule Changes

 3. SCHOOLS CLOSED

 This means all Highline schools are closed for ALL regular and/or special program students.
 All scheduled activities, meetings, and athletics are also canceled or postponed.
-NO transportation will be provided to schools outside our district even though they may be open that day.
+No transportation will be provided to schools outside our district even though they may be open that day.
 District administrative offices remain open.

-4. SCHOOLS CLOSED – INCLUDING ADMINISTRATIVE OFFICES
+4. SCHOOLS & ADMINISTRATIVE OFFICES Closed

 This means that all Highline schools and administrative offices are closed.
 No transportation will be provided to schools outside of our district.